thetoad01/laravel-tests/readme.md

 2. Add the database to the .env file.
 3. Then run ```php artisan migrate```

-## Dealership Vehicle Scraper (for CDK websites)
+## Dealership Vehicle Scraper for CDK websites (now Sincro)
-Google "sitemap-inventory-cdk.xml" to get urls to add to the scraper.
+Google "sitemap-inventory-sincro.xml" to get urls to add to the scraper.

 ## Weather using Openweather API
 I saw a tutorial on using Dark Sky API to build a weather app.
 When I went to Dark Sky they had been purchased by Apple and were no longer allowing new sign-ups.